hvelab/building-websites-with-gitlab-es/episodes/01-introduction.md

 (e.g. asking for a page which doesn't exist, or being unable to reach the server), our browser receives and interprets this information to render and display the webpage on our screen.

-(A web developer would probably be horrified to read such a gross oversimplification, which is just one reason why web developers are not the target audience of this tutorial.)
+<i class="bi-alert-triangle"></i> A web developer would probably be horrified to read such a gross oversimplification,
+which is just one reason why
+web developers are not the target audience of this tutorial.

 The page displayed by the web browser is the result of combining **HTML** - a hierarchical format describing the structural elements of the page and their raw content - with